suikan4github/kaiten-yaki/INSTALL.md

 ```bash
 source void-kaiten-yaki.sh
 ```
 After several interactive confirmations, Kaiten-yaki will ask you to input a passphrase.
 This passphrase will be applied to the encryption of the LUKS volume.
 Make sure you use identical passphrases between all installations of the distributions in a computer.
-Otherwise, the install process terminates with an error.
+Otherwise, the install process terminates with an error, except the first distribution installation.

 ## Second stage : GUI/TUI installer
 After the first script finishes, the GUI/TUI installer starts automatically.
 Configure it as usual and run it.
 Ensure you map the following correctly.